CWML/research-data-management-cheat-sheet/README.md

 ##### Version Control
 Version control allows you to see the change history of a file, and to restore a file to a previous iteration.
 You can apply a manual version control by adding dates or v1/v2/vfinal notations to a file name, or by writing a change log within a READme file.
 Cloud data storage systems like Box and Google Drive have version control capabilitites (Note: whenever you are exploring a data, or content management system, make a note to check if the system supports version control and how versions are retained).

 The most robust and independent way to maintain control over your file versioning is to apply a Version Control System like [Git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).

+Support at Yale:
-If you have questions about Git, or would like help getting started with Git or GitHub, email medicaldata@yale.edu.
+* If you have questions about Git, or would like help getting started with Git or GitHub, email medicaldata@yale.edu.

 ##### Documentation
 Documentation can include any notes and annotations related to your research data that make your data understandable to others (as well as your future self).
 Maintaining accurate and useful documentation can make the difference between your data being reusable in future research senarios or not.